tektutor/kubernetes-oct-2022/Day1/README.md

   1. Community Edition (CE) - No official support (Good for opensource projects and learning purpose)
   2. Enterprise Edition (EE) - For commercial use (Comes with Support from Docker Inc)

-## Listing Docker Images from Local Docker Registry
+## ⛹️‍♂️ Lab - Listing Docker Images from Local Docker Registry
 ```
 docker images
 ```

-## Finding more details about your docker setup
+## ⛹️‍♂️ Lab - Finding more details about your docker setup
 ```
 docker info
 ```